Markets.com Review and Tutorial 2018

 - Stop loss or Take profit figures (where used).

 The total value of the security is displayed, just above the ‘required margin‘ – this is where traders need to manage their risk and liabilities.

 Clicking the ‘Confirm Order’ button will rubber stamp the deal and a popup will appear confirming the order is placed.
 Once confirmed, the trade will be visible in the ‘Open Positions’ tab.
 The trade details will also be visible on the chart itself (details of the trade, including the live position, are shown beneath the relevant asset in the asset list) and also in the account overview table, in the bottom left of the trading area.

 Edit Or Close A Position

-At any point an open position can be edited or closed.
+At any point an open position can be edited or closed (assuming the market is open).
 The Edit and Close buttons are available alongside the asset in the menu on the left.
 Clicking either will allow you to amend the stop loss or take profit levels, or close the trade.
 A live ‘Profit/Loss’ tally informs the trader how that particular trade is performing.

 There is also on overall account window.
 This displays the consolidated position of the account as a whole, including a balance which includes all open trades.

 Markets.com offer a very large range of assets.
 As a Forex and CFD website, they offer trading on commodities, stocks, forex and indices – but they also offer trading on bonds, which might be useful for some investors.
 The search facility simplifies finding the required asset.
 Frequently traded assets can be added to the ‘favourites’ list for easy access in future.